 There's usually a tradeoff between a VPN's encryption and latency; the higher the encryption level, the more it reduces the internet speed.
 However, this is hardly the case with ProtonVPN.
 Before connecting to any of their servers, we had a download speed of around 54Mbps.
 After connecting to a nearby US server, the speed dipped to 39 Mbps and approximately 35 Mbps while connected to a UK server.
 Even after switching to servers in countries located across the world like Hong Kong and Japan, we still got a decent speed of around 20 Mbps.
 We experienced getting disconnected from time to time which can be a little annoying, but with more than a thousand servers to choose from, it shouldn't be a problem.
-The bottom line is, the speed is fast enough for both normal browsing and HD streaming.
-Platforms and Devices
+The bottom line is, the speed is fast enough for browsing, gaming, and more.

-ProtonVPN may not have round-the-clock support but we were pleased with their ticketing system.
+ProtonVPN may not have round-the-clock support, but we were pleased with their ticketing system.
 We sent them a message via an online form and were surprised to hear back in less than a day.
 This is quite refreshing considering that most other providers take a few days if we're lucky.
-In addition, they have an FAQ section with helpful information on downloads and setups, streaming and accessing content, troubleshooting, and more.
-Pricing
+In addition, they have an FAQ section with helpful information on downloads and setups, troubleshooting, and more.

-Just add $4 more to upgrade the Plus plan and get three additional VPN connections plus Secure Core VPN, TOR over VPN, and unlimited streaming capability.
+Just add $4 more to upgrade the Plus plan and get three additional VPN connections, Secure Core VPN, TOR over VPN, and unlimited bandwidth and data.
 The Visionary plan might be a bit steep for an average user at $24/month, but it grants you everything Plus plan offers aside from raising your simultaneous connection to 10 devices.
 What you're really paying for here is the top paid tier of ProtonMail - 20GB storage, 50 email aliases, 10 email domain support, and 5 users on a single account.
 Plus, your subscription includes a secure address book, private ProtonCalendar, and the forthcoming ProtonDrive file locker.
 If you don't really see a need for an uber-private email solution, then the Plus plan is more than enough.